Ready-mix concrete truck on a Sydney construction site with harbour and skyline in the background

 Ready-mix concrete in Sydney costs $320–490 per cubic metre in 2026, depending on grade.
 N25 (the most common for driveways) costs $340–370/m³.
 Delivery adds $80–180 depending on distance from the batching plant.

-What is the minimum order for concrete delivery in Sydney?
+What is the minimum concrete delivery in Sydney?

 How much lead time do I need to book a delivery?